JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 > Maybe someone will do something with financial ,miss-conceptions'?

-But hey, some people use latex, so if its possible to make a code driven CV in overleaf with Latex
+But hey, some people use latex, so if its possible to make a code driven [CV in overleaf with Latex](https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/#creating-a-responsive-cv)...

 Why not ebooks?